batterycenter/embed/README.md

 You might want to configure your Git client to always [checkout files with LF line endings](https://stackoverflow.com/questions/2517190/how-do-i-force-git-to-use-lf-instead-of-crlf-under-windows).

+## Binary Size

+Here is a small, quick test to see how much the executable size increases.
+It is not a serious benchmark, just a quick reference.
+I built a small hello world executable using iostream, which turned out to be `70kB` in Debug mode on Windows/MSVC.
+Then I embedded a `127kB` TTF file.
+The executable size jumped to `415kB`, which is a difference of `345kB`.
+That is about 2.7 times the size of the TTF file.

+Release mode showed an increase from `14kB` to `183kB`, which is a difference of only `169kB`.
+Comparing that to the original file size concludes that in Release mode on MSVC at least, the executable size only grows by about `30%` more than the file size being embedded.

 # Building the Examples

 Building the examples: